-A warm welcome to Scotland’s Garden and Landscape Heritage (SGLH) from our Chair Judy Riley:
+A warm welcome to Scotland’s Garden and Landscape Heritage (SGLH) from our former Chair Judy Riley:

 We are very pleased that you are visiting our page and we hope you will become a supporter